Mrs. Sandoval

 Mrs. Vasquez

-We will read and discuss the book Slugs in Love.
-We will focus on rhyming and summary.
+We will read and discuss the book Birds of a Feather and The Ugly Duckling, We will focus on character traits, lesson and compare and contrast.

 Optional homework: read at least 10-15 minutes each night or Read your weekly poem out loud to a parent. (parents please sign the Reading Challenge log for Eagle bucks)